 At this point I had the idea to add baking soda and vinegar to the milk and food coloring mixture.
 I didn't know if the milk would curdle.
 I was surprised when the baking soda and vinegar acted as they normally did and caused a bubbling, fizzy eruption.
 Apparently the milk made no difference.
 As you can see my youngest was surprised as well.

 We loved how the resulting foam was colored from the food coloring.
 We added some more food coloring to the mixture along with more baking soda and vinegar and it was fun watching the colors bubble up.

 We also tried adding food coloring on top of the bubbled mixture and using a spoon to make beautiful swirls.

-The kids really loved all the experiments we did with the milk and food coloring but the watching the milk errupt was by far their favorite.
-They kept asking me to add more vinegar and baking soda, so you want to make sure you have a good sized container so the milk doesn’t overflow.
+The kids really loved all the experiments we did with the milk and food coloring but the watching the milk erupt was by far their favorite.
+They kept asking me to add more vinegar and baking soda, so you want to make sure you have a good sized container for the exploding milk experiment so the milk doesn't overflow.

 For more fun science experiments check out:

 Here are the principles http://www.nipissingu.ca/education/jeffs/4284winter/pdfs/magicmilk.pdf It is also a basic reaction between vinegar and baking soda.